 The Sopranos Tony Soprano is a walking adulterer.
 The wife kind of tolerates it until he cheats on her with a one-legged woman, an ultimate humiliation.
 Generally speaking, many of the gangsters are noted adulterers.

 Mad Men: Don Draper is the quintessential cheater.
 His wife is very anxious, feeling that their relationship is not right even before she finds out the truth.
+In fact almost all the characters on the show cheated on his/her spouse or had an affair with a married person.
+Ken Cosgrove stands out as a character because he is Happily Married, is never shown to stray and often prioritizes his family over work.

 Willow and Xander cheat with each other on Oz and Cordelia, respectively.
 They don't have sex, but these are high school relationships, so making out is as far as anyone is going.
 They are eventually discovered.
 Cordelia breaks up with Xander, and temporarily leaves the Scooby Gang.
 Oz eventually forgives Willow.
 Both Willow and Xander remained sympathetic, mostly because they were very distraught over their powerful attraction to one another.